 Before using this feature, you must enter the voice server number obtained from your service provider (see menu option 2.4.2).
-You can then select this option and press the left soft key [OK] to listen to your messages.
+You can then select this option and press the OK soft key to listen to your messages.

-You can quickly connect to the first voice server by pressing and holding the $\widehat{\iota}{\omega}$ key in Idle Mode.
+You can quickly connect to the first voice server by pressing and holding the w key in Idle Mode.